jimbuck/scany/README.md

 ## Caveats/Warnings

+- **Chrome is required!** Chrome has certain media codecs that are required for some pages to render correctly.
 - Channels only load a maximum of 15 videos at a time.
 This is a "recent videos" API not a "list videos" API.
 - Playlist data will only include basic data for each video.
 See optional properties on `VideoResult` for details.
 - Don't spam these commands, one endpoint only needs to be fetched every few hours at most (24 hours should be sufficient for most applications).